Lordgrim77/3x-ui-premium-theme/README.md

-# 💎 3x-ui Premium Dashboard Theme
+# 💎 3x-ui Subscription Theme

 Elevate your 3x-ui experience with this ultra-premium, high-performance dashboard theme.
 Features glassmorphism, hardware-accelerated animations, and a sophisticated "Deep Space" visual style.